ggandor/lightspeed.nvim/README.md

 Consequently, it's utterly wasteful _not_ to use this information and encode it in the trigger key right away, to ease our lives, by - on average - halving the search area and thus doubling the number of available target labels, while creating less visual noise on screen.

+A further disadvantage is that the order of the labels would become non-deterministic.
+Repeating, as well as auto-jumping to the first target, would be much more problematic too.
+In general, the whole concept is very hard to fit into (Neo)Vim's editing model.

 To get an experience somewhat similar to bi-directional search, you can switch the search direction on the fly by pressing `<tab>` after invoking `s`/`x`